IhorKytsak/todo-full-stack/README.md

 - _All pagination should be handled by backend_
 - _Change frontend request with pagination params_
 - _Pagination should be done differently on different devices.
-Desktop - button pagination, Laptop - horizontal scroll pagination, Mobile - vertical scroll pagination_
+Desktop - button pagination, Tablet - horizontal scroll pagination, Mobile - vertical scroll pagination_

 ### NOTES

-> Backend should have stored in `server` dir, mobile should be stored in `mobile` dir.
+> Backend should have stored in `backend` dir, mobile should be stored in `fronted` dir.
 > Use technologies from `Useful links and technologies`.
 You should create separate pr for each task.

 Design: [drive.google](https://drive.google.com/file/d/1Xw1OUerR9ndQ1Ay8hp1nhqvtXcdJkGbQ/view?usp=sharing)